apache/datafusion/docs/source/library-user-guide/adding-udfs.md

             vec![Arc::new(Int64Array::from(vec![*value]))],
         )?;

-        // Create a MemoryExec plan that returns the RecordBatch let provider = MemTable::try_new(schema, vec![vec![batch]])?;
+        // Create a MemTable plan that returns the RecordBatch let provider = MemTable::try_new(schema, vec![vec![batch]])?;

         Ok(Arc::new(provider))